From epidurals to unlikely labor coaches, one mama shares everything you want to know about making a birth plan.

 I had heard my mother's and MIL's birthing stories, one including a full day of laboring followed by an emergency C-section and one completely natural—both drastically different and both insanely heroic.

 After hearing their inspiring stories, I felt a little lame stating that I refused to go through labor with no epidural.
 Did it stop me from getting one?
 Heck no. If you ask me, childbirth is “natural" enough as it is.

 Mama, you do not need to prove anything to anyone—including yourself.

-If you think your body will respond well to a natural childbirth, I say give it a whirl!
-If you know your body needs a bit of help relaxing to get the birthing process started, go for it!
+If you think your body will respond well to unmedicated childbirth, I say give it a whirl!
+If you know your body needs a bit of help relaxing to get the birthing process started, go for it.